ChinzoD/rest-api/readme.md

-# Stores REST Api
+# Stores REST API

-This is built with Flask, Flask-RESTful, Flask_JWT, and Flask-SQLAlchemy.
+This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.

 Deployed on Heroku.